dkrovi2/cs525-project/driver/README.md

 ## Run Driver

+The pre-requisite to running the driver and consumer is to start kafka and zookeeper processes.

+This can be done by executing the following command in the parent directory:

+    $ sh start.sh

 The following command opens the Poetry shell in a virtual environment that has all the dependencies instaled

     $ poetry shell